jplana/python-etcd/README.rst

 Pre-requirements
 ~~~~~~~~~~~~~~~~

 Install etcd (2.0.1 or later).
-This version of python-etcd will only work correctly with the etcd version 2.0.x or later.
-If you are running an older version of etcd, please use python-etcd 0.3.3 or earlier.
+This version of python-aioetcd will only work correctly with the version 2.0.x or later.

-This client is known to work with python 2.7 and with python 3.3 or above.
+This client is known to work with python 3.4 or above.
 It is not tested or expected to work in more outdated versions of python.

+Python 2 is not supported.

 From source
 ~~~~~~~~~~~